SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 created: 2022-12-20T12:33:58.820Z
 guid: 4ed7f75b-927b-4f70-b1f1-954df10a5842
 ---

+Sometimes when editing a video the editor wants to indicate good and bad examples to the audience.
+In that case, the editor needs some way to communicate that to the audience.

-✅ Using ticks and crosses can better emphasize your content.
+Ticks and crosses are a great way to emphasize an example in the content.

-❌ Using ticks and crosses in the **wrong way may lead to bad experiences for your audience.**
+❌Using ticks and crosses in the **wrong way may lead to a bad experience for your audience**

+✅Using ticks and crosses in the **right way will help provide clarity to your audience**

 <!--endintro-->

 A good tick and cross example will have:

-* Graphic -  well composed size and location
+* A graphic - with a well composed size and location
-* Sound - subtle
+* A subtle sound

-**NOTE:** Using a blend of the ticks and cross visuals with the sound cues will reinforce for your audience which example is the good from the bad.
+**NOTE:** Using a blend of tick and cross visuals with sound cues will reinforce for your audience which example is the good and which is the bad.

 ## ❌ Bad Example #1